-Some surround kits are designed for a specific shower base or tub, while others can be retrofit... to an existing tub of appropriate size.
+Some surround kits are designed for a specific shower base or tub, while others can be retrofit to any existing tub of appropriate size.
 Tub and shower surround kits can come as a single complete unit, but these are usually used for new construction.
-Most tub and shower surround installed for remodeling applications come in three or five pieces to make the installation in tight spaces easier.
+Most tub and shower surrounds designed for remodeling applications come in several pieces to make installation in tight spaces easier.

-When buying a direct to stud surround make sure that you get the right size for the width of tub or shower you have.
-This type of surround can not be trimmed, the way you can with the thinner adhesive-type surround.
+When buying a direct-to-stud surround, make sure that you get the right size for the width of the tub or shower you have.
+This type of surround can't be trimmed to fit in the same way that is possible with adhesive-type surrounds.

 - Hole saws